On the existence of 4-regular matchstick graphs: Introduction

-Except for one graph in Figure 5, the $(2,4)$-regular matchstick graphs used in this article have only two vertices of degree 2.
-They were used as subgraphs to construct 4-regular matchstick graphs. \\ \\ \textbf{Corollary 1.1}: \textit{Let $k\in\mathbb{N}$ be the number of the $(2,4)$-regular matchstick graphs which were used to construct a 4-regular matchstick graph.
-Then the number of vertices of the 4-regular matchstick graph is equal to the sum of the vertices of the used $(2,4)$-regular matchstick graphs less $k$}. \\
+\begin{proposition} Let $k \in \mathbb{N}$ denote the number of $(2;4)$-regular matchstick graphs used to construct a 4-regular matchstick graph $G$.
+The number of vertices of $G$ is the sum of the vertices of the constituent graphs minus $k$. \end{proposition}